yeah568/node-overwatch-league/README.md

   - `useChina` (boolean, default `false`): Whether or not to use the Chinese API endpoint.

 `owl.getTeams()`

 `owl.getTeam(teamID)`

 `owl.getRanking()`

 `owl.getStandings()`

 `owl.getMatches()`

 `owl.getMatch(matchID)`

 `owl.getSchedule()`

 `owl.getVODs(perPage, page)`

 ## Constants
 The OverwatchLeague class contains some constants as properties to make working with the API a bit easier.

-* `OverwatchLeague.teamIDs`: An map of team names to IDs. eg. `OverwatchLeague.teamIDs.FLORIDA_MAYHEM` returns `4407`, the ID for Florida.
+* `OverwatchLeague.teamIDs`: A map of team names to IDs. eg. `OverwatchLeague.teamIDs.FLORIDA_MAYHEM` returns `4407`, the ID for Florida.
 * `OverwatchLeague.Match.State`: Match state.
 Either `PENDING` or `CONCLUDED`.